Jompda/ExtendedJSON/README.md

 # ExtendedJSON
 JSON with support for classes.

+## TODO
+- Refactor the code to minimize repetition.